-- 1. Closed Sessions-confidential discussions with the legislative body as permitted by the Brown Act. - 2.
-Ceremonial Matters-the presentation and receipt of ceremonial resolutions and celebrations not requiring formal legislative body action. - 3.
-Administrative Matters-consent items making clerical corrections to previous legislative documents and to ensure accurate legislative history. - Consent Calendar-considered one item, consisting of matters routine in nature and not likely to be subject to debate or inquiry by the members or the public; typically adopted in one motion. - 5.
+- 1. Closed Sessions-confidential discussions with the legislative body as permitted by the Brown Act. - Special Presentations/General Communications-the presentation and receipt of ceremonial resolutions and celebrations not requiring formal legislative body action. - 3.
+Public Comment-Matters Not on the Agenda-oral communications from the audience regarding matters not on the agenda but within the subject matter jurisdiction of the city. - 4.
+Consent Calendar-considered one item, consisting of matters routine in nature and not likely to be subject to debate or inquiry by the members or the public; typically adopted in one motion. - 5.
 Public Hearings-duly noticed hearings as mandated by local, state, or federal law, providing an opportunity for public review and comment of a proposed action by the council. - 6.
-Discussion Calendar-non-routine items requiring an oral presentation and discussion before action is taken.

-- 7. Information Items-items when staff is required by federal or state law or city code to inform council of an issue when authority has been delegated to a person, position, board, or commission. - 8.
-Public Comment-oral communications from the audience regarding matters not on the agenda but within the subject matter jurisdiction of the city. - 9.
+Discussion Calendar-non-routine items requiring an oral presentation and discussion before action is taken. - 7.
+Information Items-items when staff is required by federal or state law or city code to inform council of an issue when authority has been delegated to a person, position, board, or commission. - 8.
 Council Ideas, Comments, and Questions: - a.
-Brief oral or written reports summarizing meeting or conference attendance at city expense, as required by AB 1234;10 - b.
+Brief oral or written reports summarizing meeting or conference attendance at city expense, as required by AB 1234;10

+- b.
 Requests that city manager or staff report on various issues; - c.
 Requests to place items on a future council meeting agenda; - d.
-Requests to refer preparation or review of non-binding resolutions or ordinances to the Law and Legislation Committee; and - e.
-Reports on district and citywide activities or news.
+Requests to refer preparation or review of non-binding resolutions or ordinances to the Law and Legislation Committee; and reports on district and citywide activities or news.